 The University of Michigan Health and Retirement Study (HRS) is a longitudinal panel study that surveys a representative sample of approximately 20,000 people in America, supported by the National Institute on Aging (NIA U01AG009740) and the Social Security Administration.(source: website)

 The North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.

-Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
-We conduct public opinion polling, demographic research, content analysis and other data-driven social science research.(source: website)
+Pew Research Center explains that it is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
+They conduct public opinion polling, demographic research, content analysis and other data-driven social science research.(source: website)